foundling/tutorials/javascript/functional_js/passing_additional_values_to_functional_methods.md

 ````

+That is clean AF!
 And why don't we, in good aesthetic taste, just name the function `hasA`:

 ````
 const hasA = (thing) => {